It was starting to seem like summer would never end, Tuesday a storm

 This particular field hasn’t been cut for

-Namely: thistle, blackberry, greenbrier and who knows what else, with
+Mostly thistle, blackberry, greenbrier and small saplings of who knows what, with

 the thistle still in bloom with their purple flowers.
 The track we’re following soon ends and we

-are forced into the woods and down the steep hillside onto a gravel bar along
+are forced into the woods down the steep hillside onto a gravel bar along

 the Buffalo River. |